How We Train Specifically for Trail Running, Sky Running, and Ultra-Trail

-The physical demands of long, steep ascents and descents require training that focuses on the body’s ability to withstand these stresses over long distances.
+Long, steep ascents and descents impose unique physical demands that require training to enhance the body’s ability to endure these stresses over extended distances.

-- Eccentric force: specific training to prepare muscles and joints for downhill running.
+- Eccentric Force: Specific training to condition muscles and joints for downhill running.

-- Endurance: long distances require you to be able to run in a low pulse zone to conserve energy.
+- Endurance: Conquering long distances necessitates running within a low pulse zone to conserve energy.

-- Mobility & Flexibility: prepares your body for covering tough, technical sections.
+- Mobility & Flexibility: Preparing the body for demanding technical sections.

-- Speed drills: move and act quicker over rough ground.
+- Speed Drills: Enhancing speed and agility over rough terrain.

-The physical and technical factors of skyrunning require a strong mentality and concentration to keep focus and perform to achieve your goal.
+Skyrunning’s physical and technical aspects require a resilient mindset and focused concentration to achieve your goals.

-- Discipline: a disciplined approach to training will build a disciplined mindset.
+- Discipline: A disciplined training approach cultivates a disciplined mindset.

-- Motivation: focus on your goal to stay motivated.
+- Motivation: Keeping your focus on your goal to stay motivated.

 Individualized For You

-All of our training plans are tailored to each individual, making them unique to you.
-Your coach builds your plan based on your goals, upcoming races, personal and work commitments and running history.
+Our training plans are tailored to each individual, ensuring their uniqueness.
+Your coach designs your plan based on your goals, upcoming races, personal commitments, work schedules, and running history.

-Using the information gathered through our Arduua Tests for Skyrunning as part of the Build Your Plan phase, we will be able to determine your base fitness level, and mobility/strength levels in order to create a training plan that is 100% tailored for you.
+Utilizing the insights gained from our Arduua Tests for Skyrunning during the Build Your Plan phase, we accurately gauge your base fitness level, mobility, and strength levels, enabling us to create a training plan tailored precisely to you.

-Your training plan and support will be built on the following key elements:
+Your training plan and support are based on key elements:

-- Physical training (running sessions, strength, balance, mobility and stretch),
+- Physical Training: Running sessions, strength, balance, mobility, and stretching.

-- Skills for skyrunning (Focus on vertical meters, technical skills for up-hill, down hill etc, specific strength training, plyometric work, reactions, balance, mental strength)
+- Skills for Skyrunning: Focus on vertical meters, technical skills for uphill and downhill, specific strength training, plyometric exercises, reactions, balance, and mental strength.

-The training is online based and as tools we use the Trainingpeaks platform, your training watch and an external pulse band.
-You keep contact with your coach through the Trainingpeaks platform and video meetings.
+Our training is online-based, utilizing the Trainingpeaks platform, your training watch, and an external pulse band.
+You maintain contact with your coach through the Trainingpeaks platform and video meetings.